batuhanozkandev/send-post-app/README.md

 # Send Post App

-I wanted to try the my clean code performance.
+I wanted to try my clean code performance.
 So, my first priority is writing clean code.
 But maybe I decide to develop this app later :)

 ## Color Reference